clement-casse/trace-grapher/README.md

 ## Model

+### Expressing OpenTelemetry data as a property graph

 According to OpenTelemetry Specifications (still work in progress as the time of writing) a *Trace* is an aggregation of *Spans*.
 *Spans* represent the time taken to do an action and bear also some semantic information about the measurement.
 Each *Span* is associated with :